Skip to content

 16. Inspired others

-17. The area in the Pantheon in the past
+17. The area in the past

 area in the past

 And here is where it gets interesting: The ground was much lower during the Roman period.
 Imagine walking up a large row of marble steps to get inside this Pagan temple.
 There were also two massive statues of Emperor Augustus and Marcus Agrippa – one on each side of the main entrance.
 Sadly, we cannot see the stairs now because they are under the square.
-But wait, there is more!

-Useful information about the Pantheon
+Useful information

 useful information

-• Don’t forget that from 3 July 2023, you must buy entry tickets to visit the Pantheon.
-The Entry tickets for adults to the Pantheon start from €5, and students between 18 and 25 pay €3 as of April 2024.
-Under 18, worshippers and residents of Rome may visit the Pantheon for free, but they still need to get a ticket.
+• ADMISSION FEE: Don’t forget that from 3 July 2023, you must buy entry tickets to visit it.
+The entry tickets for adults start from €5, and EU citizens between 18 and 25 pay €2 as of March 2025.
+Under 18, worshippers and residents of Rome may visit for free, but they still need to get a ticket.

 TIP: